StephenJWalters/ppf_critical_point_finder_riccati/README.md

 # ppf_critical_point_finder_riccati
-Code to identify the critical stability (Re, alpha, c) point for plane Poiseuille flow
+Code to identify the critical stability (Re, alpha, c) point for plane Poiseuille flow correct to 28 digits.

 # Riccati Finder for the Orr-Sommerfeld Equation